Iconic Waldorf Astoria New York Reopens, After Eight Year Closure

 • While the hotel will have way fewer rooms than in the past, the property will still have 375 keys, so it’ll hardly be boutique, and I imagine service will reflect that

-• We were initially told that rooms at the hotel would start around 600 square feet, so now that the hotel is bookable, it’s interesting to learn that rooms will start at 475 square feet; that’s still a good size, but 125 square feet makes quite a difference
+• We were initially told that rooms at the hotel would start at around 600 square feet, though as the opening date approached, we learned that rooms would actually start at 475 square feet; that’s still a good size, but 125 square feet makes quite a difference

 • Based on the renderings, am I the only one not blown away by the design?
 The hotel has some cool “bones,” but I can’t say that the rooms, reception, etc., have much of a “wow” factor